-Both Fred and Barbara Erb were born and raised in the Detroit area, where they raised their four children, developed the family business, and have decided to focus their philanthropic legacy.
+Both Fred and Barbara were born and raised in the Detroit area, where they raised their four children, developed their family business, and decided to focus their philanthropic legacy.

 Fred and Barbara brought the same energy and acumen to their philanthropy.
 Their first major gift, in 1951, was to help establish a camp for troubled children in northern Oakland County, Michigan.
 Not only did Fred pledge an amount equal to his annual income (at that time $5,000), he and Barbara challenged their business associates, friends and neighbors to give as well, until they had raised gifts totaling more than four times that amount.
-Motivating and partnering with others became a hallmark of their philanthropy.
+Perhaps in equal parts due to Fred’s entrepreneurial approach, his reputation as a teacher/mentor and Barbara’s engaging charm, motivating and partnering with others soon became a hallmark of their philanthropy.

-In 1996, they made their first major gift to the University of Michigan, with subsequent gifts eventually totaling $20 million, to establish the Erb Institute for Global Sustainable Enterprise.
-With their concern for a sustainable future, it is not surprising that in 2007 they established a family foundation to institutionalize and perpetuate their philanthropy.
+With their concern for the future, it is not surprising that in 2007 they established a family foundation to institutionalize and perpetuate their philanthropy.

 To learn more about the Erb Family and about their philanthropy, please click on the links above.